tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 ![adminLogin](/assets/{{ imgDir }}/adminLogin.png)

+<div id="login"></div>
-We have the usernames chris and admin.
-We can use the [http://10.10.10.73/login.php](http://10.10.10.73/login.php) page to try to authenticate with one of the usernames `chris` and `admin` together with a password in the `Input` field of the table.
-Upon trying each of these combinations, it is possible to notice that we can successfully log in with the username `admin` and password "240610708"!
-This leads us to the upload page below.
+We can use the `login.php` page to try to authenticate with one of the usernames `chris` and `admin` together with a password in the `Input` field of the table.
+Upon trying each of these combinations, we can conclude that we can not log in with the username `chris` together with any of the passwords.
+However, we can log in with the username `admin` and password `240610708`!
+This leads us to the `Upload` page below.

 ![loginSuccess](/assets/{{ imgDir }}/loginSuccess.png)

-What has happened is that the authentication portion of the code uses a loose comparision with the format `storedPasswordHash == md5(receivedPassword)` where `storedPasswordHash` is the stored password hash for the admin user and `receivedPassword` is the password we provided.
-If `storedPasswordHash` can be casted to a float with a numeric value of `0`, we would pass the authentication check since we know that `md5(receivedPassword)` becomes `0e462097431906509019562988736854` and loose comparision is used.
-For example, if we assume that `storedPasswordHash` is `0e12345678123456781234567812345678`, the comparision would result in `true`, as can be seen below.
+What has happened is that the authentication portion of the code uses a loose comparison with the format `storedPasswordHash == md5(receivedPassword)` where `storedPasswordHash` is the stored password hash for the admin user and `receivedPassword` is the password we provided.
+If `storedPasswordHash` can be casted to a float with a numeric value of `0`, we would pass the authentication check since we know that `md5(receivedPassword)` becomes `0e462097431906509019562988736854` and loose comparison is used.
+For example, if we assume that `storedPasswordHash` is `0e12345678123456781234567812345678`, the comparison would result in `true`, as can be seen below.
+For an analysis of exactly what has happened in the source code, see the [extra]({{path}}#extra) section at the end of this page.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]